Reviewed by: awaiting review

 |

-Which of the following is a classic function of insulin?
+Which of the following is increased by insulin?

 Inhibition of glycogen synthase